RaiyanNooryRady/jagoron/learning-items/README.md

 - Explained in traits.php

 # Singleton

-SINGLETON
+▷ SINGLETON:
 - The Singleton pattern is a design pattern that ensures a class has only one class instance and provides a global point of access to it
 - It's used to restrict the instantiation of a class to a single object
 - Useful when only one object is required across the system.

-▷ Traditional way.
+▷ Traditional way:
 1. class User {};
 2. $user1 = new User();
 3. $user2 = new User();

-▷ SignleTon
+▷ SignleTon:

 ![alt text](singleton.png)